György Szabad

-György Szabad (4 August 1924 – 3 July 2015) was a Hungarian politician and historian, founder member of the Hungarian Democratic Forum (MDF).
+György Szabad (4 August 1924 – 3 July 2015) was a Hungarian politician and historian, founding member of the Hungarian Democratic Forum (MDF).
 He was the Speaker of the National Assembly of Hungary between 1990 and 1994.
 He was a member of the Batthyány Society of Professors.

 Personal life

 His first wife was Judit Szegő.
 After their divorce he married Andrea Suján.
 He had a daughter, Júlia from his second marriage.

 Death

 He died on 3 July 2015 at the age of 90.